jamesconradshea/civ4/randomCityNames/README.md

 **Random City Names 1.1**

 This modcomp generates random city names for all the regular civs in BtS as well as the barbarians.
-I have been able to merge it with the following mods:
+Genrally speaking, it should be easy to merge with any BUG-based mod.
+I have been able to merge it with the following:
 * BAT 4.1
 * K-Mod

+Note that it will *not* work with unmodded BtS.
+The core BUG mod code must at least be present.

 City names are generated using a Markov Chain algorithm, using city name lists that are found in Assets/Python/Contrib/CityNameLists.py.